ReviewEcon.com

 Profit Maximizing point: MC=MR Firms should continue to produce more output until they reach this point.
 Until then MC<MR

-Cost-Benefit: You should continue doing something until the MC=MB
+Cost-Benefit: You should continue an activity until the MC=MB

 Utility per dollar maximization: if the marginal utility per dollar for good A is greater than the utility per dollar for good B, you should consume less of good B and more of good A until MUA/PA=MUB/PB